 How to store?

-To store, put it in an airtight container and keep it in the fridge.
+To store, put palak paneer in an airtight container and keep it in the fridge.
 It will be fine for 2-3 days.
 It tastes better the next day.

-For a longer period, freeze it in freezer-safe air-tight containers and put in the freezer.
-It will be fine for 2-3 months.
+To store palak paneer for a longer period, freeze it in freezer-safe airtight containers and put in the freezer.
+It will be fine for around 3 months.

-Traditionally, in many homes in North India spinach is blanched and pureed in bulk.
+In many North Indian homes, spinach is blanched and pureed in bulk.
 Because that's the step which takes most of the time.
-The puree is then stored in the freezer in portion size containers.
+The puree is then stored in the freezer in portion-size containers.

 You can also try this method.